g-almeida/RNA_Operacional_WRF/README.md

 :construction: [construction] quando o trabalho estiver incompleto
 :pencil: [pencil] pequenas/ outras atualizações (melhoria de formatação, por exemplo)
 :ok_hand: [ok_hand] mudanças feitas durante code review

+### .
+Pre-process Pipeline

+- Observed data
+    main script: "API.py"
+        responsible for bringing the hour observed data from the server. secondary script: "API_output_treatment.py"
+        Brings together the once saved data from Barreto 1.xlsx and concats with the new values from the API.
+        For this to work, we will need values for december-21, january-22, february-22.

+- WRF_output_treatment.py:
+    inputs:
+        - extrai_rn.zip (WRF forecast compressed folder)
+        - observed data (from )